SamsungSLAV/festral/README.md

 --------------
 ### festral weles

-The `festral weles` is utility for communication with remote Weles server.
+The `festral weles` is low-level utility for communication with remote Weles server.

 You can get help about this program by calling: